I'm Felipe.

 Final wiring with bare copper bridges

-The thumb cluster area got tight.
-The geometry is awkward and the wiring had to get creative.
+The thumb cluster area got a bit chaotic and I had to get creative:

 Thumb cluster wiring chaos